A Christian reading an open Bible while blurred digital screens show confusing AI-generated images and headlines.

 Living as Witnesses in an Age of Confusion

 As truth blurs, the calling of God’s people becomes clearer.
-Many are searching for what is steady.
-When believers stand firm with quiet confidence, the world takes notice (Matthew 5:14–16).
-Anchored faith speaks without shouting.
+People are searching for steadiness.
+When believers stand firm with quiet confidence, others take notice (Matthew 5:14–16).

 The Hope That Steadies the Church